TL;DR

-What I’ve learned managing content production for multiple clients over the last several years is that it’s a lot like building intricate LEGO sets.
-Each piece of content forms one component of a larger picture – and each component is formed of many individual elements.
+What I’ve learned managing content production for many clients over the last several years is that it’s a lot like building intricate LEGO sets.
+Each piece of content forms one component of a larger picture, and each component is formed of many individual elements.

 This process blends creativity and strategy, forging connections and establishing trust across various channels.
 And this is the basis of an excellent content marketing strategy.